mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/workplace-program.md

 ### Yoga Session

-If you'd like to give your mind and body a quick break during your busy day sign up for a yoga session {need budget approval}!
+If you'd like to give your mind and body a quick break during your busy day sign up for a yoga session!

-There is one yoga session per week on Wednesdays with alternating early and late day sessions to cover timezones.
-Times for each week will be posted to the Social channel: https://community.mattermost.com/private-core/channels/social
+Check out dates and times for yoga sessions in the Social channel: https://community.mattermost.com/private-core/channels/social

 This activity is managed by Lynn Conway.